 Glock has been enhancing the “stealth factor” in its new pistols, and the Glock 48 is no exception.
 What you get is a single-stack handgun with less bulk and better concealed carry compared to the G43X.
 A solid choice as a pocket handgun of a 9mm caliber.

 As an age-old Glock shooter, I’ve done some rigorous testing to rate the Glock 48’s mighty firepower for the sake of this Glock 48 review.
+In addition, you can opt for another similar Glock pistol described in our Glock 43 review, one of the best self-defense pistols out there, described in our Ruger LCP 2 Review, or MP Shield 2.0 review.

 Glock 48 Review - What Makes it Special?